Rogerskelamen/remuir/README.md

 So why not combine them together?

 Here comes remuir, named from RISC-V Emulator In Rust, is a simple RISC-V emulator to run riscv binary code which is inspired from an educational emulator [nemu](https://github.com/NJU-ProjectN/nemu).
-Its goal is to become as usable as [Spike](https://github.com/riscv-software-src/riscv-isa-sim), but it may take more time in the future.
+Its goal is to become as usable as [Spike](https://github.com/riscv-software-src/riscv-isa-sim), but it may take a long way to make.

 ## Spec